FrasseP123/API-experiments/Main/README.md

 # API House plant Project - Voice Recognition  :

-This project is connected to another project where we explore communication between a user and a plant.
+This API project is connected to another project where we explore communication between a person and a plant.
-Annyang is an API library that uses voice recognition
+Annyang is an API library that uses voice recognition and lets the user control the browser with their voice.
+We have in this project, created a way for the API to respond to the users commands with different sound outputs, making the user in some way feel as if they are in a conversation.
+The sounds that we used can be found in a conversation between people, all only being one worded.

 What the project does